al-codepone/paper-cello/README.md

 Paper Cello is a library of miscellaneous PHP functions.
 There are functions for datetimes, bcrypt hashing, clamping, pagination, routing and SHA1 token generation.
-The first release is still in development.
-This readme is unfinished.

 ## Documentation